Battle of Xiapi: Siege of Xiapi

 In 198, Lü Bu made peace with Yuan Shu again, and sent his general Gao Shun to attack Liu Bei at Xiaopei.
 Cao Cao sent Xiahou Dun with an army to reinforce Liu Bei, but they were still defeated by Gao Shun.
 Xiaopei fell to Lü Bu's forces in October 198 and Liu Bei escaped, but his wives were captured.

 Following that, Cao Cao officially launched his military campaign against Lü Bu.
 When Cao Cao's army reached Pengcheng (present-day Xuzhou, Jiangsu), Chen Gong urged Lü Bu to attack Cao Cao because Cao Cao's troops were weary from their long march from Xuchang.
 Lü Bu, however, insisted on staying in Xiapi and wait for Cao Cao to arrive before attacking.
-A month later, Cao Cao conquered Pengcheng.
-At the same time, Chen Deng defected to Cao Cao's side and led his men from Guangling to Xiapi.
-Lü Bu personally led his troops out to engage the enemy but was defeated and forced to retreat.
+At the same time, however, Chen Deng defected to Cao Cao's side and led his men from Guangling to join Cao Cao, then they attacked and conquered Pengcheng.
+After this, Lü Bu personally led his troops out to engage the enemy but was defeated and forced to retreat.
 Lü Bu returned to Xiapi and defended the city firmly without advancing.

 Cao Cao wrote a letter to Lü Bu, explaining the perilous situation the latter was in.
 Lü Bu became afraid and had the intention of surrendering, but Chen Gong felt that Cao Cao's army had travelled a long distance and would not be able to fight a prolonged battle.
 Chen Gong advised Lü Bu to garrison part of his forces outside the city, while the rest would remain with him inside, so that they can support each other if either side came under attack.
 Chen also said the best time to engage Cao Cao's forces would be months later, when Cao's supplies run out.
 Lü Bu agreed with the plan and wanted to leave Chen Gong and Gao Shun behind to defend Xiapi while he was stationed outside the city.
 However, Lü Bu's wife claimed that Chen Gong and Gao Shun could not get along with each other, so that would be a problem if Lü Bu was not around.
 She also felt that Cao Cao treated Chen Gong better (before the latter's defection to Lü Bu) than how Lü Bu was treating Chen now, so Chen might betray Lü Bu.
 Lü Bu thus aborted Chen Gong's plan.